Ann Leman1

 M, #143418, b.
 23 July 1746, d.
 21 June 1797

-Sir Frederick Rogers, 5th Bt. was born on 23 July 1746 at Plymouth, Devon, England.1 He was the son of Sir Frederick Rogers, 4th Bt. and Grace Cooper.1 He married Jane Lillicrap, daughter of John Lillicrap, on 21 December 1769 at Gretna Green, Dumfries-shire, Scotland, in a civil marriage.1 Frederick and Jane were remarried in a religious ceremony on 27 June 1770 at Plymouth St. Maurice, Devon, England.1 He died on 21 June 1797 at age 50 at Speenhamland, Berkshire, England.1 He was buried at Cornwood, Devon, England.1 His will (dated 22 November 1783) was probated on 5 December 1798.1
+Sir Frederick Rogers, 5th Bt. was born on 23 July 1746 at Plymouth, Devon, EnglandG.1 He was the son of Sir Frederick Rogers, 4th Bt. and Grace Cooper.1 He married Jane Lillicrap, daughter of John Lillicrap, on 21 December 1769 at Gretna Green, Dumfries-shire, ScotlandG, in a civil marriage.1 Frederick and Jane were also married in a religious ceremony on 27 June 1770 at Plymouth St. Maurice, Devon, EnglandG.1 He died on 21 June 1797 at age 50 at Speenhamland, Berkshire, EnglandG.1 He was buried at Cornwood, Devon, EnglandG.1 His will was proven (by probate) on 5 December 1798.1

 Children of Sir Frederick Rogers, 5th Bt. and Jane Lillicrap